House Democrats plan to focus impeachment trial on how rioters reacted to Trump’s remarks

 The prospect that footage of Trump could be used as evidence against him is a marked contrast to his first impeachment trial, when Democrats were forced to call a parade of witnesses to testify.

-In that trial, the case they sought to make that Trump abused his power and obstructed of Congress in pressuring Ukrainian leader Volodymyr Zelensky to investigate Biden and his family hinged on testimony about actions that occurred largely behind the scenes.
+In that trial, the case they sought to make, that Trump abused his power and obstructed Congress in pressuring Ukrainian leader Volodymyr Zelensky to investigate Biden and his family, hinged on testimony about actions that occurred largely behind the scenes.

 But this time, much of the evidence is in the public sphere, and Democrats say the senators themselves are effectively witnesses, having lived through the violent siege at the Capitol themselves.

-Rep. Jamie Raskin (D-Md.), an expert in constitutional law and the lead impeachment manager, will also make the Democrats’ case to senators that it is constitutional to impeach a president even if he is no longer in office, according to a person briefed on the strategy.
+Raskin, an expert in constitutional law and the lead impeachment manager, will also make the Democrats’ case to senators that it is constitutional to impeach a president even if he is no longer in office, according to a person briefed on the strategy.

-Democrats and some Republicans, such as Sen. Mitt Romney (R-Utah), have said they believe a former president can be impeached.
+Democrats and some Republicans, such as Romney, have said they believe a former president can be impeached.
 But other GOP senators who were infuriated by Trump’s conduct but nonetheless do not feel compelled to convict a president who is no longer in office have suggested the move may not be constitutional.

 “It makes no sense whatsoever that a president or any official could commit a heinous crime against our country and then defeat Congress’s impeachment powers by simply resigning so as to avoid accountability and a vote to disqualify them from future office,” Senate Majority Leader Charles E. Schumer (D-N.Y.) said.